Dublin

 Application of the Dublin criteria

-In June 2020, a meeting was held between representatives of the Ministry of Interior and representatives of the Ministry of Labour, Pension System, Family and Social Policy to improve cooperation in the implementation of family reunification within the Dublin procedure.[3]
-Following that, a standard operative procedure (SOP) has been drafted to contribute to the coordination in process of family reunification of unaccompanied minors.[4]
-There is no information available as to whether it has been implemented in practice in 2021 and 2022.
+In June 2020, a meeting was held between representatives of the Ministry of Interior and representatives of the Ministry of Labour, Pension System, Family and Social Policy to improve cooperation in the implementation of family reunification within the Dublin procedure.[4]
+Following that, a standard operative procedure (SOP) has been drafted to contribute to the coordination in process of family reunification of unaccompanied minors.[5]
+There is no information available as to whether it has been implemented in practice in the period from 2021 to 2023.

 Procedure